cranedroesch/panelNNET_preCpp/README.md

 10. Add sanity checks:  that FE input is defined and is a factor, that the parametric penalty multiplier is the same length as the parametric term vector, etc.

-11. Add analytical Jacobian

-12. Add effective degrees of freedom to summary output
+11. Add effective degrees of freedom to summary output

-13. Write multistart function
+12. Write multistart function

-14. Build interactive mode, using the keypress package
+13. Build interactive mode, using the keypress package

-15. Write a function to predict from a new dataset that has missing observations.
+14. Write a function to predict from a new dataset that has missing observations.
 As arguments it should take distributions from which to draw the missing values.

-16. Code up permutaiton importance function
+15. Code up permutaiton importance function

-17. Speed up OLStrick function
+16. Speed up OLStrick function

-18. OLStrick function should add top-level implicit lambda to output
+17. Write a vignette